NuclearPhoenixx/windows10-apps/README.md

 Just download it and give it a try.
 For the program to work you need to download the ```Batch``` *and* the ```Powershell``` script to the *same directory*.

 **Not in active development anymore.
-Pull-requests highly appreciated.
+Archived.
 Not tested with Windows 10 Creators Update!**

 ---